 This app offers pins on a map for overnight parking spots, along with places to get water, do laundry, find showers, picnic spots (great for cooking), service areas and more!

 These places are pinned by members of the community, and they’re rated by other members who can also upload photos to the location pin.
-Since we had so many options, we only stayed at spots that had good reviews (and lots of them), preferably with pictures so that we could see the spot before driving there.
+Since I had so many options, I only stayed at spots that had good reviews (and lots of them), preferably with pictures so that I could see the spot before driving there.

 Things to look for when choosing a spot: